eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ## Run tests in Kubernetes mode

-1. Make sure that K3D is set up and all vehicle runtime are deployed and running (by calling the script in the `/scripts/runtime//k3d/deploy_runtime.sh`).
+1. Make sure that K3D is set up and all vehicle runtime are deployed and running (by executing the task `K3D - Deploy runtime`).
 2. Make sure that the tests are using the right ports for Kubernetes execution ([see above](#kubernetes-execution-k3d)).
 3. Run tests from the test runner.

 ## Update application when running in Kubernetes mode

-1. Re-run the script `/scripts/runtime//k3d/deploy_vehicleapp.sh` that rebuilds and deploys the application to K3D.
+1. Re-run the task `K3D - Deploy runtime` that rebuilds and deploys the application to K3D.
 2. Re-run tests from the test runner.

 # Troubleshooting